 How do I book?

-Workshops for schools are currently available to book on Thursdays in term time.
+Workshops for schools are currently available to book on Thursdays and Fridays in term time.
 All school or group visits must be booked in advance.
-Please use our online workshop enquiry form or contact the North Tyneside learning team to do this.
+Please use our online workshop enquiry form or contact the learning team via email to do this: firstname.lastname@example.org

-Please note that our team are often busy teaching but we aim to reply within 3 working days, either by email or phone.
+Please note that our team is often busy teaching, but we aim to reply within 3 working days.

 How much does a visit cost?